dolphin-acoustics-vip/database-management-system/README.md

 For Fedora:
 `sudo dnf install gcc mysql-devel python3-devel`

+Note: if access to a local MariaDB instance is denied (even though you have provided the correct user, host and password, it may be that the root user requires administrative privileges.
+On linux, this may mean that you require `sudo` to be used to access the server from the client.
+To remove this requirement use `GRANT ALL PRIVILEGES on *.* to 'root'@'localhost' IDENTIFIED BY 'password';` where `password` is replaced by the password given during MariaDB installation.

 ## Project description
 The Program was developed to store data with its metadata in a homogenised system.
 The following are outlined a list of some features (a more comprehensive list is to be found on the GitHub Wiki):
 - Storage of raw audio recordings (wav)